The Genetic Circuit Board of your Brain

-When someone says mental health, “genes” or “genetics” is not the next immediate thing that comes to mind, maybe not even the fourth or the fifth thing.
+When someone says mental health, “genes” or “genetics” is not the next immediate thing that comes to mind, maybe not even the fourth or fifth.

 However, recent research into mental health urges us to think otherwise by establishing a significant genetic component for many mental health disorders.

 These results can be crucial for understanding and treating mental health disorders.